A designer’s search for material and meaning

 Picture : View from my workshop window, Ri- Bhoi district, Meghalaya, India.

-It didn’t take me long to quit my freelance job, return to Meghalaya, and work full-time on my bamboo project.
-The more time I spent with bamboo, the more my curiosity grew.
-I recognized it as something alive—more than just a material, it had its own rhythm and wisdom.
-Unlike conventional materials shaped to fit our needs, bamboo seemed to call for a different approach—inviting me to listen and respond rather than impose.
-At first, I followed familiar techniques, cutting it into slats and strips as traditional bamboo weaving methods have done for generations.
-Across the seven tribal states of Northeast India, these intricate woven patterns hold deep cultural significance, each reflecting the identity of its makers.
+The more directly I connected with it, the more I sensed that bamboo called for a different approach, inviting me to listen and respond, rather than impose.
+At first, I followed familiar techniques—cutting bamboo into slats and strips, as traditional weaving methods have done for generations.
+Across the seven tribal states of Northeast India, these intricate patterns carry deep cultural significance, each one reflecting the identity of its makers.
 I admired this tradition and the skilled hands that kept it alive.
-Yet, something within me was drawn to a different path—a way of working that focused on understanding the plant itself rather than reshaping it.
+But something within me was drawn to a different path—a way of working that centered on understanding the plant itself, rather than deconstructing it.
+I soon found the cut slats and strips to feel limiting, as if I were imposing form too early in the process.
+That’s when I knew I had found the material that resonated with me.
+The craft, however, was still waiting to be discovered.
+And more and more, I understood: it wasn’t something I was going to find, but something I was going to create.

 Beginning from the Land

-To truly connect with bamboo, I had to start from the land—from the provenance of the bamboo itself.
-I joined the landworkers in gathering and harvesting, quickly realizing that timing was everything.
-The knowledge they held, passed down through generations, dictated when and how bamboo should be cut to ensure its strength and longevity.
-They followed the moon cycles, selecting the right season and time of day when the plant’s sap levels were at their lowest.
-It made me reflect on how I would have overlooked these details had I not immersed myself in their wisdom.
-Silently observing and learning, I also ensured that care was taken not to damage the outer culm wall.
-Bamboo had to be felled gently and kept upright for a few days to transpire.
+It then occurred to me that listening to traditional wisdom wasn’t enough.
+Since I wasn’t interested in norms but rather in possibilities, I had to participate in the process—beginning from the land itself, from the very provenance of the bamboo.
+I joined the landworkers in gathering and harvesting and quickly realised that timing played a crucial role.
+The knowledge they held, passed down through generations, guided when and how bamboo should be cut to ensure its strength and longevity.
+They followed the moon cycles, selecting the right season and time of day when the sap levels were at their lowest.

 Picture : Inspecting Dragon Bamboo culms before harvest, homegrown plantation, Baksa district, Assam, India.